Yosorable/minip/README.md

 [Source code](https://github.com/Yosorable/minip-demo)

-Scan this QR code using the Minip app to see a live demo:
+Scan this QR code using the Minip App to see a live demo:

 ![](qrcode.jpg)